EC01EC/CSI-4480-IoT-Device/README.md

 ![Capture](https://user-images.githubusercontent.com/60445081/144125723-61af448d-efb9-4274-8f15-ed3a1010cd87.PNG)

-Put the code in a folder on the pi and install the following and place the extracted folders in the folder with your code. https://www.arduino.cc/reference/en/libraries/tinydht-sensor-library/ https://www.arduino.cc/reference/en/libraries/arduinomqtt/
+Download the code and put it in a folder on the pi and install the following and place the extracted folders in the folder with your code. https://www.arduino.cc/reference/en/libraries/tinydht-sensor-library/ https://www.arduino.cc/reference/en/libraries/arduinomqtt/